polterguy/phosphorusfive-dox/chapter-3.md

 #### Widget [events]

-The **[events]** argument, is probably the most complex argument you can apply to your widget, and allows you to associate an Active Event collection with your widget.
+The **[events]** argument, is probably the most complex argument you can apply to your widget, and allows you to associate an Active Event collection with your widget, or what is often referred to as *"widget lambda events"*.
 We will go into more details of exactly what this is later, but for now, think of these as *"widget methods"*, *"functions"*, or pieces of functionality and/or logic, which you can invoke, that are associated with your widget, and only exists for the life time of your widget.

 ### Invisible properties and Ajax events

 Sometimes, you might need to associate some piece of data with your widget, that you do not want to render as attributes to the client.
 This is easily done, by prepending your attribute name with either an underscore *"_"*, or a period *"."*.
 This makes it possible for you to associate an *"attribute value"* with your widget, that is actually never passed on to the client in any ways.
 This *"attribute"*, or *"property"* to be more accurate, can easily be retrieved and modified on the server side, the same way any normal attribute can be accessed.

 You can also create invisible Ajax events using the same technique, by for instance creating an Ajax event named *".on_foo"*, which is never rendered to the client, but can be invoked, by tapping into the JavaScript API of P5.
 This allows you to create what's often referred to as *"web methods"*, associate these with some widget, and invoke these web methods from JavaScript.
-Exactly how to do this, will be a subject of a later chapter though.

 ### Changing attributes and properties